 As I wandered around the Redford Saturday night, I felt like I had traveled back 30 years to when I ran a film committee in college.
 And I thought about how the Redford volunteers have this same feeling of involvement, this same feeling of accomplishment, with every event.
-Just before I left, I looked around and saw one more demonstration of the dedication of the Redford staff, as it cleaned up the theater, taking care of the final details of another successful weekend of film and fun.
+Just before I left, I looked around and saw one more demonstration of the dedication of the Redford staff, as it took care of the final details of another successful weekend of film and fun.

 Copyright © 2009 by Robert Hollberg Smith, Jr.